kongware/ftor/README.md

 ## Todos

-- [ ] add to doc: flipped versions of monoidal append instead of Dual
+- [ ] add to doc: flipped versions of monoidal append instead of Dual type rep
-- [ ] add to doc: ftor takes advantage of implicit type coercion along with Booleans (truthy/falsy)
+- [ ] add to doc: ftor utilizes/abuses implicit type coercion along with Booleans (truthy/falsy)
-- [ ] add andn, nandn, orn, norn, all, any to boolean
+- [ ] add to src: Eq and Ord type reps for Boolean